pelayoarbues/pelayoarbues.github.io/content/notes/Strategies for Landing Your First Job in Data Science.md

 ---
-title: "Buscas tu primer empleo de Ciencia de Datos?"
+title: Strategies for Landing Your First Job in Data Science
 date: 2022-05-03
 tags:
   - writing
   - career
   - data
 ---
 ---